arx0x0/JoURnalist/README.md

 ## Built With

 ### Front End
-* [EJS](https://ejs.co/) - Used for partials and for integrating JS with HTML in ejs files
+* [EJS](https://ejs.co/) - Used for partials and for integrating JS with HTML in EJS files
 * [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Styling and front end components

 ### Back End